-This page contains security-related terminal commands on Arch Linux which we use often.
+This page contains useful security-related command-line tools and their commands, tested on Arch Linux.
 Commands on other Linux-based operating systems or Windows might differ and aren’t included.

 Use Qualys' SSL Client Test to check if all weak cipher suites are disabled.

 curl is a “command line tool and library for transferring data with URLs.”
 It is a handy multitool that supports many network protocols.
 Some basic commands are: